-Of the 13 Breeders’ Cup races, 5 are run on turf and 8 on dirt.
+Of the 14 Breeders’ Cup races, 7 are run on turf and 7 on dirt.
 Each race has a maximum of 14 entries.
 The shortest race is the $1 million Turf Sprint covering 5 furlongs.
-The record time in this BC Turf Sprint is :54.48 seconds by Regally Ready in 2011 at Churchill Downs.
-However, the Turf Sprint has only been run the most recent nine years in Breeders’ Cup history (dating to 1984), and just twice at 5 furlongs, which is the distance for the 2017 Turf Sprint.
+The record time in this BC Turf Sprint is :54.83 seconds by Regally Ready in 2019 at Santa Anita.
+However, the Turf Sprint has only been run since 2008, and just five times at 5 furlongs.
 A good time depends on the surface and condition, and six other times the Turf Sprint has been run at 6 ½ furlongs with a record time of 1:11.26.

 The TwinSpires Breeders’ Cup Sprint is run on the dirt, and it’s contested at 6 furlongs (three-quarters of a mile).
 The record time is a blistering 1:07.08 by Midnight Lute in 2008 at Santa Anita Park.
 He won the same race the year before in one of the slowest Breeders’ Cup Sprint times of 109.18 with the late jockey Garrett Gomez aboard for each victory.

-The longest Breeders’ Cup race is 1 ½ miles in the $4 million Longines Turf.
+The longest Breeders’ Cup race is 1 ½ miles in the $4 million Breeders' Cup Turf.
 The record holder is Little Mike in 2012 with a final time of 2:22.83 at Santa Anita Park.

 Where to find expert picks

-Handicappers looking for value love the Breeders’ Cup races as full field with competitive horses ensure some solid prices and more favorable payouts and odds, especially with long shots.
-The biggest payoff in the Breeders’ Cup Classic was in 1993 at Santa Anita by a horse named Arcangues, which the betting public let him go off at staggering odds of 133/1.
+Handicappers looking for value love the Breeders’ Cup races with their full fields with competitive horses that ensure some solid prices and more favorable payouts and odds, especially with long shots.
+For example, the biggest payoff in the Breeders’ Cup Classic was in 1993 at Santa Anita by a horse named Arcangues, which the betting public let him go off at staggering odds of 133/1.
 Jerry Bailey was the winning jockey and Arcanguest paid a whopping $269.20 on a $2 win bet.